MuSuareZ/Wolf3D/README.md

 - ESC Key -------------------->"Close Program"

 # Future implementations
+09/12/2022: Added standalone version of Minilibx for Linux - Done
+ - Add support for linux keyboard keys - TBD 04/05/2022: Added standalone version of Minilibx for MacOSX - Done

 Many implementations such as an objective, objects to collect, enemies, health system and everything an actual game would have will be covered at the next project
 **Doom Nukem** since it's a continuation of this project according to 42's project schedule.
 Doom Nukem will be a cross-over between Dukem Nukem and Doom, bringing the best from both games on top of this project.
 I am very excited to be working on it and I hope you enjoyed Wolf3D.